KJ Apa: Personal life

 Apa was involved in a minor car accident in Vancouver in September 2017, but was uninjured when the passenger side of his car hit a light pole.
 The late-night crash was reportedly the result of him falling asleep at the wheel after a long day of filming.

 In May 2021, Apa announced that he and French model Clara Berry were expecting their first child, who was born in September 2021.
+On Andy Cohen's SiriusXM radio show on 14 August 2025, Apa revealed that fatherhood helped him get sober.
+In an interview with People, Apa said that his former Riverdale co-star Charles Melton is his son's godfather.

 Apa was raised in a Christian family and has stated that he is a Christian.

+In 2018, Apa criticised Rugby player Israel Folau over homophobic comments the player made over Instagram.

 In September 2022, he was awarded the matai title of Savae by his native village Moata'a in Samoa.

+On the Wildmen podcast in July 2026, Apa discussed his struggles with substance abuse and an eating disorder, particularly during his time on Riverdale.
+He explained that the pressure to maintain a fit physique heavily contributed to his disordered eating, which involved bingeing and purging.
+He also revealed that his eating disorder became so intense that he once urinated on food to stop himself from eating it, only to return again to satisfy his cravings.
+Apa also confirmed that he had been sober for a year and a half.

+Apa also spoke about how Cole Sprouse once hit him in an attempt to help him stop using drugs.